kislow/deploy-your-own-challenge/README.md

 This repo is built for engineers who believe the best way to learn DevOps is to **deploy it yourself**, not just read about it.

-## No Platforms.
-No Excuses.

-Not every challenge needs a Hackerrank sign-up or pre-built test.
-Sometimes the best exercises are **custom-built**, creative, cost-effective, and tailored to **your company's workflows** or **internal upskilling programs**.
-This repo is for engineers who learn by deploying, experimenting, and thinking differently.

-🧩 Tips for Junior Engineers

-⚠️ Hands-on first, AI second
-If you're new to DevOps, resist the urge to copy-paste solutions from AI or forums.
-The real learning comes from reading **official documentation**, experimenting, and troubleshooting yourself.
-AI can be a helpful assistant, but don't let it replace understanding why something works.

 💡 Start small, break things, fix them, and gradually build confidence, that's how professional DevOps engineers are made.

 ---